JiHong88/suneditor/README.md

 // Audio----------------------------------------------------------------------------------------------------------
 audioWidth      : The default width size of the audio frame.           default: '300px' {String}
 audioHeight     : The default height size of the audio frame.          default: '54px' {String}
-audioSizeOnlyPercentage : If true, audio size can only be scaled by percentage.   default: false {Boolean}
 audioFileInput  : Choose whether to create a file input tag in the audio upload window.  default: false {Boolean}
 audioUrlInput   : Choose whether to create a audio url input tag in the audio upload window.
                   If the value of audioFileInput is false, it will be unconditionally.   default: true {Boolean}